gardener/sow/README.md

   - echo:
      - "Happy"
      - "sowing"
-  - echo:    # this is the complete form for specifying a plugin
+  - echo:    # this is the object form for specifying a plugin
-     config:
-     path: echo
      args:
        - "Happy"
        - "sowing"
 ```

-By convention, if arguments are used and the plugin requires a configuration
+The config object may contain the following fieds:

+- `key`: the instance key for the plugin executions (typically used
+  by the plugin to generate a sub folder for keeping state and temporary data)
+- `path`: the config path for the instance config in the deployment manifest
+- `config`: the instance config as part of the object
+- `args`: plugin arguments as list of strings

+If only arguments are used for non-builtin plugins or no explicit key is given
+the first argument (or, for no arguments, the plugin name) describes the key of
-the first argument describes the path of the yaml node that
+the plugin instance and optionally the path of the yaml node that contains the
-contains the configuration for the plugin call.
-By default a plugin
+configuration for the plugin call.
-should assume its name as path.
-The better way is to specify the
-configuration directly in the plugin node as described above.
+The syntax here is "<key>:<path>", any part may be empty.
+If the key
+part is empty the plugin name is used.
+If the path is empty no configuration
+is used if the `config` field is not set.

+The chosen keys must be unique for a component (built-plugins don't use keys).

 The denoted path should contain the actual configuration for
 the plugin.
 This way the same plugin can be called multiple times
 with different settings.

-If a `path` is given it is used as sub folder to store information
+The key is used as sub folder to store information
 for the actual plugin execution, to separate multiple occurrences
 of a plugin in the plugin list.
 By default the plugin name should be
 used as `dir`